agbarnett/league.tables/README.md

-# league.tables
+# university league tables
-Creating an institutional league table based on a responsible research metric.
+Creating an international university league table based on a good research practice.

 Work in progress.